joannaaacc/MRDIY_de/Section 2 Python Knowledge.md

 ```

 ### 1) Configuration and Load data into a dataframe
-If to see the outcome in another sheet, please rename OUT_SHEET to avoid overwrite
+If to see the outcome in another sheet, please rename OUT_SHEET to avoid overwrite.
 ```bash
 INPUT_XLSX = "excel_sample_data_de.xlsx"
 RAW_SHEET  = "sql_test-raw"